Human-Wildlife Conflict

 Tsavo landscape

-Expanding community conservancies in Kenya
+Expanding Community Conservancies in Kenya

 We pioneered the community conservancy model in East Africa and have continued to support community conservancies across our landscapes.
 In Kenya, we helped to establish the LUMO Conservancy, which provided a model for two ranches to become certified to operate as conservancies.